Broadland Futures Initiative

 Landscape has been influenced and shaped over thousands of years by natural processes and by the way people have lived and worked.
 Rising sea levels and a changing climate make the area increasingly vulnerable to the risks of flooding and erosion, with the local environment and economy increasingly reliant on flood defences.

-The partnership - Who’s involved?
+The partnership - who's involved?

 The Initiative has been set up by organisations responsible for managing coastal and inland flood risk.
 The Environment Agency have the lead responsibility and will be working with Natural England, County Councils, Internal Drainage Boards, Broads Authority and National Farmers Union.
 The Broads Authority will support the Initiative Project Team and governance arrangements.